Scabies is a skin infestation caused by a mite known as Sarcoptes scabiei. This causes an itchy rash to form on your skin.

 Animals

-There’s only one type of mite that causes a scabies infestation in humans.
-However, these mites can cause several types of infestations.
+The type of mite that causes a scabies infestation in humans can cause several kinds of infestations:

 - Typical scabies: This infestation is the most common and causes an itchy rash on the hands, wrists, and other common spots.